spacemeshos/go-spacemesh/README.md

 **CGO_CFLAGS** must be set to "-I<absolute_path_to_repo>/go-spacemesh/build/ -DSQLITE_ENABLE_DBSTAT_VTAB=1"
 **CGO_LDFLAGS** must be set to "-L<absolute_path_to_repo>/go-spacemesh/build/ -Wl,-rpath,$ORIGIN -Wl,-rpath,<absolute_path_to_repo>/go-spacemesh/build/"

-Ensure you have installed **OpenCL** library
+Make sure you have **OpenCL** library installed

 To check if setup was configured successfully, try to run:
 ```bash
 make test
 ```

-You should not see compilation errors, but running test will take some time.
+There shouldn't be any build errors, but please note that running the tests will take some time.

 ### How to run standalone node?